frconor-ebook/meditations/_posts/2025-09-23-the-imagination-and-interior-mortification.md

 Interior purification does not end with emptying the understanding of useless thoughts.
 It opens up pathways to a deeper contemplative life, in whatever circumstances that Our Lord may have placed us.

-With that interior silence towards everything that goes against God\'s wishes and is improper to His children, the soul finds itself well disposed of for a continuous and intimate dialogue with Our Lord.
+With that interior silence towards everything that goes against God\'s wishes and is improper to His children, the soul finds itself well disposed for a continuous and intimate dialogue with Our Lord.

 We have many benefits to obtain from that mortification of our imagination.

-We\'re told in the Entrance Antiphon, "Behold, the Lord will come down in all his splendor to give his people peace and bring them eternal life."
+We\'re told in the \[Entrance Antiphon\], "Behold, the Lord will come down in all his splendor to give his people peace and bring them eternal life."
 Our Lord comes to bring us peace and to give us that eternal life promised from of old: peace in our thoughts, peace in our hearts, peace in our imagination.

 He has to find us like that good servant who doesn\'t fall asleep during his master\'s absence, but when the master returns is found at his post, devoted to his duty (Luke 12:43).